micmejia/bible-dump/NKJV/Joshua/Josh 24.md

 Then Joshua gathered all the tribes of Israel to Shechem and called for the elders of Israel, for their heads, for their judges, and for their officers; and they presented themselves before God.

 ###### 2
-And Joshua said to all the people, "Thus says the Lord God of Israel: 'Your fathers, _including_ Terah, the father of Abraham and the father of Nahor, dwelt on the other side of [^a]the River in old times; and they served other gods.
+And Joshua said to all the people, "Thus says the Lord God of Israel: 'Your fathers, _including_ Terah, the father of Abraham and the father of Nahor, dwelt on the other side of the River in old times; and they served other gods.

 ###### 3
-Then I took your father Abraham from the other side of [^b]the River, led him throughout all the land of Canaan, and multiplied his [^c]descendants and gave him Isaac.
+Then I took your father Abraham from the other side of the River, led him throughout all the land of Canaan, and multiplied his descendants and gave him Isaac.

 ###### 4
 To Isaac I gave Jacob and Esau.
 To Esau I gave the mountains of Seir to possess, but Jacob and his children went down to Egypt.